monasca/monasca-docker/docs/pipelines.md

 ## Log pipeline

-**Logs** pipeline requires following services to be launched or available (providing they are hosted externally):
+**Logs** pipeline requires the following services to be launched or available (providing they are hosted externally):

 * `log-metrics` - launches [monasca-log-metrics][23]